Brewers' Lauer hit hard, exits with injury; Rockies roll 8-4

 Associated Press

 DENVER (AP) — Eric Lauer exited in the third inning with left elbow tightness, and the Milwaukee Brewers hurt their fading playoff hopes with an 8-4 loss to the last-place Colorado Rockies.
 Recent call-ups Michael Toglia and Alan Trejo homered and Kyle Freeland threw six strong innings for the Rockies.
-The Brewers fell 3 1/2 games behind Philadelphia and San Diego for the final NL wild card.
-They finished a 2-5 trip with concerns surrounding Lauer as they scramble to make the postseason for a fifth straight year.
+The Brewers fell four games behind in the race for the final NL wild card.
+Philadelphia and San Diego are in a virtual tie for the second and third wild-card spots.
+The Brewers finished a 2-5 trip with concerns surrounding Lauer as they scramble to make the postseason for a fifth straight year.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.